ravivyas84/go-blog/.llm/conventions.md

 - Use standard Astro and TypeScript formatting
 - Keep route files thin; prefer helpers in `src/lib/`
 - No automated tests currently in the project
-- Legacy Go files remain but are not the active implementation path

 ## Keeping Context Files Updated